cees-elzinga/script.xbmc.hue.ambilight/README.md

 ![ScreenShot](http://meethue.files.wordpress.com/2013/01/plugin2.png?w=400)

-This is an XBMC add-on that controls Philips Hue lights.
-It supports two modes of operation: "Theatre mode" and "Ambilight mode:
+An XBMC add-on that controls Philips Hue lights.
+It supports two modes of operation:

-### Theatre mode
+ - Theatre mode

 Dims the the Philips Hue lights as soon as a movie starts playing, and turns the lights back on once the movie is done

-### Ambilight mode
+- Ambilight mode

-Turn your Philips Hue lights in a room-sized ambilight.
-Just install the add-on, and use the built-in "bridge discovery" to discover your bridge and register the XBMC player.
+Turns your Philips Hue lights in a room-sized ambilight

 Installation
 ------------